casistack/cardanoledgerstate/README.md

 https://crypto2099.io/adding-pool-stats-to-grafana-dashboard/

-all i did was use JQ  to extract data from leader logs
+all i did was use JQ  to extract data from leader logs.

+Note this has only been tested with one slot assigned in mind.
+Code may need modifications for multiple slots.

 edit the addleader.sh to match your environment